Rodney L. Petersen

 Rodney Lawrence Petersen is an American scholar in the area of history, ethics, and religious conflict.

-He moved to the Boston area from Switzerland in 1990 and currently works as the Executive Director of the Boston Theological Institute.
+He moved to the Boston area from Switzerland in 1990 and worked as the executive director of the Boston Theological Institute.
 In addition to this work with the BTI, he teaches in both the member schools and overseas.
 Together with BTI colleagues these courses have taken students to various regions of the world in order to understand and film ways in which faith communities are implicated in regional violence and how they can be avenues of reconciliation.

 After growing up in the Chicago area, he received his B.A. from Harvard College, a Master of Divinity from Harvard Divinity School, and a Master of Theology degree also from Harvard Divinity School.
 His doctorate in history was awarded by Princeton Theological Seminary.
-He continued his education in Europe at Institut Oecuménique (Genève, Switzerland, and Institut d'Histoire de la Réformation, Université de Genève).
+He continued his education in Europe at Institut Oecuménique (Geneva, Switzerland), and Institut d'Histoire de la Réformation, Université de Genève.

 His early work history included teaching at Trinity Evangelical Divinity School (Deerfield, Illinois), Webster University (Geneva, Switzerland), and with the Fédération des Institutions établies à Genève (FIIG).
 He also worked with churches in France and Eastern Europe, primarily Romania.

 Now he is an ordained minister in the Presbyterian Church, U.S.A., serving on several of their committees and served for seven years as the pastor of the Allston Congregational Church (U.C.C.).
-He is a member of the Board of Directors of the Massachusetts Council of Churches, the Massachusetts Commission on Christian Unity, the Lord’s Day Alliance of the USA, the Refugee Immigration Ministry, the Board of Church and Prison, Sec/tres.
+He is a member of the Board of Directors of the Massachusetts Council of Churches, the Lord's Day Alliance of the US, the Massachusetts Commission on Christian Unity, the Refugee Immigration Ministry, the Board of Church and Prison, Sec/tres.
 American Society of Missiology (Eastern Fellowship), and numerous other academic and ecclesiastical organizations.